hfhust/ETPGSR/README.md

-# ETPGSR  This work is developed based on the framework of TPGSR(https://github.com/mjq11302010044/TPGSR).
+# ETPGSR  This work is developed on the framework of TPGSR(https://github.com/mjq11302010044/TPGSR).
 A DenseNet-RNN model is proposed as a text prior generator, along with improvements to the text prior feature transformer based on transposed convolution.
 A fusion module is introduced to combine text prior features with image super-resolution features, and a scene image degradation simulation method is proposed, which combines learnable neural operators and conventional operators to construct a high-resolution and low-resolution paired dataset.
 By pre-training on the simulated dataset and incorporating the improved text prior branch network structure, text recognition is performed on super-resolution reconstructed images using ASTER, MORAN, and CRNN.
 On the TextZoom dataset, accuracies of 64.5%, 60.8%, and 54.0% were achieved, respectively, surpassing several baseline models such as TPGSR and TATT.